Transit in Krakow

 You can get around Kraków easily using urban transport, such as buses (within the city boundaries), agglomeration buses (which connect the city with neighbouring districts) and trams.
 However, the Old Town and many other historical places are located within walking distance.

-• Single journey adult fare is 4.00 PLN for 20 minutes short ride or 35.00 PLN - for multiple 48-hours ticket.
+• Single journey adult fare is 4.00 PLN for 20 minutes short ride, 6.00 PLN for 60 minutes ride, or 35.00 PLN - for multiple 48-hours ticket.
+Please check the estimated length of your ride to avoid getting a fine.

 • Please be aware that paper tickets need to be validated using special machines once on board, or you will be liable to pay a penalty fare.